aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/400-synth.md

 $ cdk synth hello-cdk-1
 ```

-Will output the following CloudFormation template:
+This will output the following CloudFormation template:

 ```yaml
 Resources: